This Is How I Cook

 (Dare you to say that ten times!)

-Honestly though, I’ve never really made a roasted turkey tenderloins recipe.
+Honestly though, I've never made a roasted turkey tenderloins recipe.
+This was the first time!

 Truthfully?
-This small piece of meat had tons of flavor.
+This small piece of poultry had tons of flavor.
 So much so that you can bet it will be on my dinner table again soon.

 An easy meal for company too, as there is very little hands on time.